 Father: Aubrey Donald Ward, born December 1889, Ipswich.
 A Stores Controller – Mechanical Engineers.

 Mother: Daisy France Ward (nee Ward), born November 1890, Ipswich.

-Tony is also remembered on the war memorial at Brasenose College which is situated on the wall in the entrance to the Chapel.
+Tony is also remembered on the Ipswich School Chapel war memorial, and at Brasenose College which is situated on the wall in the entrance to the Chapel.

 22nd August 1942

 Aircraft – Bristol Beaufighter; Serial number – V8389; Code – Mk VIF; owner – 32 MU.
-Took off at 11.00hrs from R.A.F St. Alban, Glamorganshire on a test flight.
+Took off at 11.00hrs from R.A.F St. Althan, South Glamorgan on a test flight.
 Accident due to trimming tab control being crossed, thus reversing their normal function.
 The pilot was unable to hold the nose down and stalled in steep climb after take off.
-The aircraft crashed in to the ground at St. Alban station.
+The aircraft crashed in to the ground at St. Athan station.
 All the crew killed.

 Jack Elford Hicks; Flight Sergeant; age 21; R.A.F.

 Josef Nejezchleba; Flying Officer/Pilot; age 25; R.A.F.
 (Czechoslovakia).